SainsburyWellcomeCentre/crabs-exploration/guides/CreateGINPrivateRepo.md

-# Create a GIN private repository for the labelled data
+# Create a GIN private repository

+GIN is a free and open data management system designed for reproducible management of neuroscientific data.
+It is a web-accessible repository store of your data based on `git` and `git-annex` that you can access securely anywhere you desire while keeping your data in sync, backed up and easily accessible.

-Below we explain the steps to follow to create a GIN private repository for a set of labelled data
+Below we explain the steps to create a GIN private repository for a dataset (in our case, a set of labelled images).
+Note that all GIN repos are private by default.

-### Preparatory steps - do only once
+## Preparatory steps - do only once

 These steps apply to any of the workflows below, but we need to them only the first time we use GIN in our machine.